Connect benefits and savings

 2. Limited Purpose FSA: Similar to a Health FSA, this plan is limited to dental (including orthodontia) and vision expenses only.
 Enrollment in a Limited Purpose FSA is permitted for those enrolled in an HSA, whereas a Health FSA is not.

-3. Dependent Care FSA: Use for qualified expenses like daycare, before and after school care, or summer day camps for your tax dependents under age 13, as well as care for tax dependents of any age with special needs (such as those needing adult day care services).
+3. Dependent Care FSA: Use for qualified expenses like day care, before and after school care, or summer day camps for your tax dependents under age 13, as well as care for tax dependents of any age with special needs (such as those needing adult day care services).

 Health Account Solutions, including Health Savings Accounts, Flexible Spending Accounts, Commuter Benefits, Health Reimbursement Arrangements, and COBRA Administration offered by Voya Benefits Company, LLC (in New York, doing business as Voya BC, LLC).
 HSA custodial services provided by Voya Institutional Trust Company.
 For all other products, administration services provided in part by WEX Health, Inc.